disease-sh/node-api/README.md

 ## Disclaimer

-The old NovelCovid package was deprecated and we are now at version 2.0.0 Typescript support is limited but will be worked on soon!
+The old NovelCovid package was deprecated and we are now at version 2.0.0 <br>
+Typescript support is limited but will be worked on soon!

 ## Installation